ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 ![gopher](/assets/img/Posts/Travel/gopher.png)

-As we can see it didn't trigger any error and we were able to bypass localhost filter, now let's use `Gopherus` to generate a payload for phpmemcache and test it out but it doesn't confirm if were able to write to memcache.
+As we can see it didn't trigger any error and we were able to bypass localhost filter, now let's use `Gopherus` to generate a payload for phpmemcache and test it out.

 #### Gopherus